Where to Put Garage Items During an Epoxy Floor Job

 In plain terms:

-Trusses are regulated structural components.
+- Trusses are regulated structural components

-Drilling into them counts as an alteration.
+- Drilling into them counts as an alteration

-Any alteration requires engineering approval.
+- Any alteration requires engineering approval

-It is a floor-supported overhead storage system that keeps items elevated while leaving your epoxy floor fully visible and undamaged. strong.
+It is a floor-supported overhead storage system that keeps items elevated while leaving your epoxy floor fully visible and undamaged.

-- Does not load roof trusses
+- No stress on roof trusses